MamyAndriamandamina/Process-Downtime-Interface-Based-PI-Web-API/README.md

-This repository contains the complete .Net Core Web application that we can use to deploy immediately on IIS or any web hosting service.
+This repository contains the complete .Net Core Web application (FullStack) that we can use to deploy immediately on IIS or any Web hosting service.
-This web interface allows user to view and interact with the plant downtime information.
+This web interface allows user to view and interact with the plant downtime.
-Users can attach additional information that will help other users or managers to understand and analyse the root cause of process downtime.
+Users can attach additional information that will help the understanding of the root cause of process downtime.
-Mamy.
+This web Application runs using .Net Core MVC Framework fed from OSISoft PI Web API.
+For a better rendering of this interface, we strongly recommend users to use Google Chrome as web browser.
+Thanks, Mamy :)